alialridae8060/escape-from-school/outcomes/asks-for-water.md

-walks to go get water and notices the exits
+You walk to go drink water from the water fountain and notices three other exits.